1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 Understanding the causes and contributing factors of eczema helps you understand how to keep it at bay.
 But at the end of the day what you really need is an action plan!
 You want steps to take to care for your baby’s eczema.

-Below, we’ve listed eight ways to soothe your baby’s eczema-prone skin.
-Proper care will reduce itchiness when your baby is dealing with a flare-up and also prevent future flare-ups.
+Below, we’ve listed several ways to soothe your baby’s eczema-prone skin.
+Proper care will reduce itchiness when your baby is dealing with a flare-up and also help prevent future flare-ups.

 At Mustela, we love natural and eco-friendly solutions and we’ve listed a few in this article, but you can read more about natural eczema treatments for your tiny tot here.
 Without further ado, let’s jump in.